 During the 1990’s to the early 2000's there was conflict in Northern Uganda.

 In the communities we serve, people were forced to go into camps, schools were destroyed, many were killed, and they lost their main source of income: agriculture and livestock.

 Now that there is peace, people have been returning to their homes and are in the process of rebuilding their lives.

 Northern Uganda is currently the most impoverished region of Uganda.

 Our hope is that access to quality education will empower them to lift their region out of poverty.

 WHY PRIMARY EDUCATION?

-CONSISTENCY: Teachers are often absent (20-30%) and a high number of students drop out (33%)
+CONSISTENCY: Teachers were often absent (20-30%) and a high number of students dropped out (33%)

 This is a great place to add a tagline.